nercolinianaclara/nercolinianaclara/README.md

+# Sobre Mim

-- 👋 Hi, I’m @nercolinianaclara
+- 👋 Olá,meu nome é @nercolinianaclara
-- 👀 I’m interested in ...
+- 👀 Estou interessada em aprender programação
-- 🌱 I’m currently learning ...
+- 🌱 Estou aprendendo a programar recentemente
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 nercolinianaclara/nercolinianaclara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.